tdkehoe/Firebase-Tutorial/Firebase_Principles.md

 $firebaseArray(ref.child($routeParams.id).child('comments'));
 ```

-This may be the most confusing area of Firebase.
-Let me count the ways...

-1. The arguments for a child array and a child object are different.
-A child array is selected by the name of its property, in quotes, as the argument, e.g., `.child('comments')`.
+The arguments for a child array and a child object are different.
+A child array is selected by the name of its property, in quotes, e.g., `.child('comments')`.
 That's easy enough.
-But selecting a child object from an array uses the object's key as the argument.
+Selecting a child object from an array uses the object's key as the argument.
 But you wouldn't want to hardcode the key, e.g., `.child('-KGSpDSJEtvCHNeXWriS')`.
 You need to represent the key as a variable using the `$id` method, e.g., `.child(movie.$id)`.

-2. You don't chain a Firebase method to the child notation, e.g., `...child('comments').$remove()`.
-Instead you create a `$firebaseArray` or `$firebaseObject` with the child notation, set that on the `$scope`, and chain the Firebase method to the array or object on the `$scope`.
+You can't chain a Firebase method to child notation, e.g., `...child('comments').$remove()`.
+Instead you create a `$firebaseArray` or `$firebaseObject` with the child notation, set that on the `$scope`, and chain the Firebase method to the array or object on the `$scope`:

-3. It's easy to mistakenly mix JavaScript dot notation with Firebase child notation, and get the error message "...is not a function."
+It's easy to mistakenly mix JavaScript dot notation with Firebase child notation, and get the error message "...is not a function."
 For example, ``movies($routeParams.id).child('comments').$remove(comment)`` won't work because `movies` is dot notation.
 You don't see a dot, but somewhere in the steps to create that array and put it on the `$scope` there was a dot.

-4. I'll repeat the last point because it's so easy to make a mistake.
-When you write JavaScript you get used to chaining objects and methods with dot notation you'll write several steps that work as expected, because you don't have a Firebase method in the chain.
+I'll repeat the last point because it's easy to make a mistake.
+When you write JavaScript you get used to chaining objects and methods with dot notation.
+You'll write several steps that work as expected, because you don't have a Firebase method in the chain.
 Then in the next step you try to use a Firebase method and it doesn't work, because several steps earlier you used dot notation.

-> There's an alternative to child notation.
-You can set up a controller's Firebase reference to a subdirectory.
-I don't see how this would work in practice as the URL includes keys and indexes to specific objects, when child notation can have variables for the objects.

 ### Firebase Objects vs. JavaScript (JSON) Objects